BlitterStudio/amiberry/Readme_Pandora.txt

 "Status Line" shows/hides the status line indicator.
 During emulation, you can show/hide this by pressing left shoulder button and 'd'.
 The first value in the status line shows the idle time of the Pandora CPU in %, the second value is the current frame rate.
 When you have a HDD in your Amiga emulation, the HD indicator shows read (blue) and write (red) access to the HDD.
-The next values are showing the track number for each disk drive and indicated disk access.
+The next values are showing the track number for each disk drive and indicates disk access.

 When you deactivate the option "Show GUI on startup" and use this configuration by specifying it with the command line parameter "-config=<file>", the emulations starts directly without showing the GUI.

 Set the speed for the Pandora CPU to overclock it for games which need more power.
 Be careful with this parameter.

+"bsdsocket.library" enables network functions (i.e. for web browsers in OS3.9).

 3.13 Savestates